 Since RAVEN is a custom-developed software, it is required to have reviews to ensure compliance with NQA-1 standards.

 Software reviews serve to assure appropriate progression to the next phase in the software lifecycle.
 Software reviews provide an independent perspective from those directly involved in the software development process.
 The independent reviewer will participate in the process of these reviews on a risk-based graded approach based on the RAVEN subject matter expert (SME) assessment to assure the requirements of LWP-13620 are being properly met.
-Low-risk changes will not require an independent review.
-Personnel listed as “Mandatory Reviewers” in an electronic Change Request (eCR) are considered independent reviewers for the documentation associated with the eCR.
+Any CCB member is considered independent reviewer for the documentation associated with the CR.

 As the review process can be part of the overall configuration control, PLN-5553, explains the process of identifying, requesting, approving, implementing, and documenting changes.